kstyagi23/Remon/README.md

 - **API Access**: Provides an API endpoint to fetch the resource statistics over a specific period.
 - **Persistent Storage**: Stores collected data in a SQLite database for future reference and analysis.

+  ## TODO
+  - [ ] Front-end for visualizing the data
+  - [ ] Integrating external databases
+  - [ ] Alert mechanism that drop an email / message / slack notification / etc on certain resource threshold.

 ## Getting Started

 ### Prerequisites